lifadev/archive_aws-lambda-go/README.md

 ### Building

-This project uses [cgo][go-cgo-url] and [Python C extension][python-ext-url] to provide a seamless intergration between AWS Lambda Python 2.7 runtime and Go code.
+This project uses [cgo][go-cgo-url] and [Python C extension][python-ext-url] to provide a seamless integration between AWS Lambda Python 2.7 runtime and Go code.
 This is how we managed to create one and only one binary to deploy on the AWS Lambda platform.